YelizavetaP/streamlit-rain/README.md

 ### Obtained Results and Conclusions

-he evaluation of different classification models yielded the following insights:
+The evaluation of different classification models yielded the following insights:

 1. **Logistic Regression**: Showed the lowest performance with ROC AUC scores of 0.61 (train) and 0.57 (val), indicating poor pattern capture.